estensen/library/README.md

-# mock
+# library
-Learn to mock with Go
+Learn to use databases with Go

 ## Install
-mock requires Go and mysql
+library requires Go and mysql

 Create db:
 ```bash